-Study Summary Box Purpose of the study To find out if having doses of two different types of COVID-19 vaccines gives as good an immune system response as having two doses of the same vaccine Who can be in the study Adults aged 50 years and above who have already had ONE dose of COVID-19 vaccine (AstraZeneca or Pfizer) Design of the study - Adults who have received their first dose of COVID-19 vaccine will receive their second dose through the trial, instead of from the NHS - Participants will be allocated at random to receive either The same vaccine as their first dose (AstraZeneca or Pfizer) Moderna vaccine Novavax vaccine - Participants will not know which vaccine they have received (single-blind trial) - The boost dose will be given between 8-12 weeks after their first dose Are these vaccines The AstraZeneca, Pfizer and Moderna vaccines are approved for use in the UK. approved for use in The Novavax vaccine has not yet been approved for use outside of research studies the UK? however ongoing clinical trials have demonstrated the vaccine prevents COVID-19 and What is involved in have raised no safety concerns. - There is a blood test at every visit , being in the study?
-All participants attend at least 5 visits at the study centre over 10 months Participants at some sites can choose to be enrolled in the 'immunology cohort', to - Participants at some sites can choose to be enrolled in the 'immunology cohort', to have two extra blood tests and provide nasal fluid and saliva samples at each visit - Participants must also Complete an electronic diary for up to three months after vaccination Notify the study team and attend an extra visit if you test positive for COVID-19 Allow the study team to contact your GP NB - you would not be able to take up the COVID-19 vaccine boost (second dose) you were originally planned to receive from the NHS Who is funding the - The trial is funded by the UK Vaccine Task Force, the National Institute for Health study?
-Research (NIHR - a UK government funded research agency), and the Collaboration for Epidemic Preparedness Innovations (CEPI). - The Novavax vaccine is being supplied to this study by Novavax; all other vaccines are coming from NHS supplies. - None of the researchers are making a direct profit from this trial For full details of the trial please read the rest of this information sheet
+Study Summary Box Purpose of the study To find out if having doses of two different types of COVID-19 vaccines gives as good an immune system response as having two doses of the same vaccine Who can be in the Adults aged 50 years and above who have already had ONE dose of COVID-19 vaccine study (AstraZeneca or Pfizer) Design of the study - Adults who have received their first dose of COVID-19 vaccine will receive their second dose through the trial, instead of from the NHS - Participants will be allocated at random to receive either The same vaccine as their first dose (AstraZeneca or Pfizer) Moderna vaccine Novavax vaccine - Participants will not know which vaccine they have received (single-blind trial) - The boost dose will be given between 8-12 weeks after their first dose Are these vaccines The AstraZeneca, Pfizer and Moderna vaccines are approved for use in the UK. approved for use in The Novavax vaccine has not yet been approved for use outside of research studies however the UK? ongoing clinical trials have demonstrated the vaccine prevents COVID-19 and have raised What is involved in no safety concerns. - There is a blood test at every visit being in the study? - All participants attend at least 5 visits at the study centre over 10 months - Participants at some sites can choose to be enrolled in the 'immunology cohort', to have two extra blood tests and provide nasal fluid and saliva samples at each visit - Participants must also Complete an electronic diary for up to three months after vaccination Notify the attribute are and attended as outro visit if you test positive for COVID-10.
+Notify the study team and attend an extra visit if you test positive for COVID-19 Allow the study team to contact your CP.
+O Allow the study team to contact your GP NO. Was would not be able to take up the COVID 10 vaccine beest (second dose) you were NB - you would not be able to take up the COVID-19 vaccine boost (second dose) you were originally planned to receive from the NHS Who is funding the - The trial is funded by the UK Vaccine Task Force, the National Institute for Health study?
+Research (NIHR - a UK government funded research agency), and the Collaboration for Epidemic Preparedness Innovations (CEPI). - The Novavax vaccine is being supplied to this study by Novavax; all other vaccines are coming from NHS supplies. - None of the researchers are making a direct profit from this trial Fe or full details of the trial please read the rest of this information sheet